72 x 48 Salvation

 I am tired.
 Tired of stretching out my arms, of sharing a leg.
 Tired of the head that is thrust into my crotch.
 I suppose my pained oil expression is fitting, but even the agony on my eyebrows exhausts me.

 Across the room there is a lovely landscape.
-It is a twilight scene, with mellow shades of purple and salmon; and a rippling lake where dances the light from a waxing moon.
-You can tell it is waxing, because again, she is a master of movement, and this moon appears to be retreating even from itself.
-Admirers never look at this painting.
+It is a twilight scene, with mellow shades of purple and salmon; and a rippling lake where dances the light from a waning moon.
+You can tell it is waning, because again, she is a master of movement, and this moon appears to be retreating even from itself.
+Admirers never look at that painting.
 They call it dull.
-Probably something from her early days, they say… like a child who when first learning to rhyme, writes every poem in sing-songy ignorance.
+Probably something from her early days, they say… like a child who when first learning to rhyme, writes every poem in sing-songy ignorance

 That is why the landscape is there.
-She knows well what she’s done, and yet can’t help what she is.
-So she places it alone, not juxtaposed to the rest of us, but absolutely opposite.
+She knows well what she’s done, and yet cannot help what she is.
+So she places it alone…not juxtaposed to the rest of us, but absolutely opposite.
 A salvation of 72 x 48… just out of reach.